 The Way to The Heart

-Did you know faith had a recipe?
+Did you know that there is a recipe for faith?
 There are five important ingredients in the recipe for faith, all of which are necessary for a healthy and prosperous Christian life.
-“Man does not live by bread alone, but by every word that proceeds from the mouth of God” It has been said that the way to the heart is through the stomach.
+Jesus, said, “Man does not live by bread alone, but by every word that proceeds from the mouth of God” (Matthew 4:4).
+It has been said that the way to the heart is through the stomach.
 But just as bread gives life to the body, God’s word also gives life to the spirit.
 However, it requires faith to receive God’s word.

 I was born in New Orleans, and here, we have a saying: “The rest of the world eats to live, but in New Orleans, we live to eat.”
 One of my favorite foods is gumbo, and my wife makes the best pot of gumbo you’ve ever tasted.
 So much goes into making gumbo, but the most important element in the recipe for gumbo is the roux.
 The roux makes all the ingredients in gumbo bind together; the roux also gives gumbo its distinctive flavor.